The decision to remove the concept of stacks and therefore package

 - The logo tag has been dropped.

-- The review tag has been dropped, these information will be
+- The review tag has been dropped, that information will be

 stored on the website of that package.